 Dana Valden, the author of the inspirational must-read Zen cooking book Finding Yourself In The Kitchen, says this:

 “Cooking is compelling in part because of the physicality.
 It requires a kind of engagement that is both grounding and practical.”

-I personally cook every day on the week at least once, any often three times a day.
-I do this partly because I cannot stand processed food, partly because I enjoy my own cooking, but mostly because it is so utterly rewarding.
+I personally cook at least once a day and often three times a day.
+I do this partly because I cannot stand processed food, partly because I .ove my own cooking, but mostly because it is so utterly rewarding.

 I guess I’ve been doing culinary therapy, which is the new trend in mental health clinics.